allenthomas23/PlayingCard/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > this process.
 Therefore, the first question is what skills did you pick up
 > through this process?

+During this project I learned a lot about how java is set up on vs code.
+I ran into a lot of problems with either the test cases not being recognized as test cases or the component not recognized as a as an object in the code.
+I had to do lots of research and learned a lot about the process.
+I learned about what needed to be uncluded in the classpath or how I need to add the libraries in project settings.
+I also learned a lot about how the location of the file is important when including import statement.
+Another thing i learned was creating well commented and documented code.

 <!-- TODO: discuss -->

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

+Proficient in setting up Java environments on Visual Studio Code (VS Code), adept at troubleshooting issues related to test case recognition and component identification.

+Skilled in resolving classpath and library inclusion challenges within project settings to ensure smooth execution of Java code.

+Experienced in managing file locations for import statements, understanding their significance in Java programming.

+Proficient in creating well-commented and documented code for improved readability and maintainability.

 <!-- TODO: discuss -->